wwalc/ckeditor5-emoji/README.md

 ## Support

 The plugin comes with no support.
 However if you find it useful, feel free to submit an issue and/or send a pull request.

-## CKEditor 5 compatibility

-The plugin was built and tested with CKEditor 5 ver.
-1.0.0-alpha.2.

 ## License